lbliii/milodocs/exampleSite/content/guides/themes/search/algolia.md

 ### Configure data source

 1. Select **None** for authentication.
-2. Input the URL of your hosted `index.json` file. (e.g., `https://milodocs-theme.netlify.app/index.json`).
+2. Input the URL of your hosted `index.json` file. (for example, `https://milodocs-theme.netlify.app/index.json`).
-3. Specify a unique property identifier for your Algolia records (e.g., `id` if you've added one to your json template.).
+3. Specify a unique property identifier for your Algolia records (for example, `id` if you've added one to your json template.).
 4. Name the data source.
 5. Select **Create Source**.